 Congress Debates Federal Cannabis Policy

-The divide in Congress over which bill to move to change federal cannabis policy mirrors the divide between those who want cannabis reform to help those most hurt by the War on Drugs and those looking to profit from legalization.
+The divide in Congress over which bill to move to change federal cannabis policy mirrors the divide.
+It’s between those who want cannabis reform to help those most hurt by the War on Drugs and those looking to profit from legalization.

 Generally, long-time cannabis advocates, social justice activists, patients, entrepreneurs, small businesspeople, and those with ties to the legacy market favor advancing a federal bill to decriminalize cannabis at least and expunge records.

-On the other side are those with the strongest ties to the cannabis corporations that are Multi-State Operators (MSOs) and other large organizations poised to make a fortune off cannabis.
-They want the SAFE Banking Act passed to allow banks to do business with cannabis companies without fear of negative consequences.
-When the lack of justice is pointed out in the SAFE Banking Act for those hurt by the War on Drugs, they quickly point to the benefits the bill would bring minority entrepreneurs who are less likely to have access to a network of those with a great deal of capital to invest.
+On the other side are those with the strongest ties to the cannabis corporations that are Multi-State Operators (MSOs).
+And other large organizations poised to make a fortune off cannabis.
+They want the SAFE Banking Act passed to allow banks to do business with cannabis companies without consequences.
+When the lack of justice is pointed out in the SAFE Banking Act for those hurt by the War on Drugs, they point to the benefits the bill would bring minority entrepreneurs.
+They are less likely to have access to a network of those with a great deal of capital to invest.

-While the SAFE Banking bill itself has yet to pass both chambers of Congress, members of Congress have sought to include it in a spending bill that funds part of the United States government, a common tactic.
+The SAFE Banking bill has yet to pass both chambers of Congress.
+So members of Congress have sought to include it in a spending bill that funds part of the United States government, a common tactic.
 This was tried last year as well.
-But when the deadline to approve spending approached, it was discarded as the need to make a deal becomes more important.
+When the deadline approached, it was discarded as the need to make a deal became more important.

 The MORE Act, a bill to decriminalize cannabis, has been favored by social just advocates in general.
 If it passes, people could have their records, which hold them back from obtaining college loans, jobs, and housing, erased.

-While it passed the House Judiciary Committee in September, it does not have the necessary companion bill in the Senate to become law.
+It passed the House Judiciary Committee in September.
+But it does not have the necessary companion bill in the Senate to become law.
 It has not found a Senate sponsor since former California Senator Kamala Harris became Vice President.

-Complicating matters is that Senate Majority Leader Chuck Schumer (D-NY), Cory Booker (D-NJ), and Finance Committee Chair Ron Wyden (D-OR) have sought to introduce the Cannabis Administration and Opportunity Act which would remove cannabis from the list of Controlled Substances.
-That would end federal prohibition and likely allow banks to do business with cannabis companies free of repercussions.
+Senate Majority Leader Chuck Schumer (D-NY), Cory Booker (D-NJ), and Finance Committee Chair Ron Wyden (D-OR) have sought to introduce the Cannabis Administration and Opportunity Act which would remove cannabis from the list of Controlled Substances.
+That complicates matters.
+It would end federal prohibition and likely allow banks to do business with cannabis companies free of repercussions.

 Booker is also more interested in passing the MORE Act than SAFE Banking, much to the frustration of its proponents.
 However, they have also made little progress in their efforts thus far.
 Part of the issue was that they sought input from a wide range of sources.

-A recent bill introduced by freshman Congresswoman Nancy Mace (R-SC) would legalize cannabis and involve the federal government in the cannabis business licensing process.
+A bill introduced by freshman Congresswoman Nancy Mace (R-SC) would legalize cannabis.
+But it would involve the federal government in the cannabis business licensing process.